chicagopython/code-of-conduct/code-of-conduct.md

 # Code of Conduct

-The Chicago Python User Group(ChiPy) community is made up of active members from the greater Chicago-land areas and participating virtually with a diverse set of skills, personalities, and experiences.
-It is through this diversity that our community experiences great successes and continued growth.
+The Chicago Python User Group(ChiPy) community is made up of active members from the greater Chicago-land areas and from virtual participation.
+Each member brings with them a unique set of skills, personality, and experiences; it is through the diversity of our community that ChiPy experiences great successes and continued growth.

-We value the participation of each member of the Python community and want all participants to have an enjoyable and fulfilling experience.
-Accordingly, all participants are expected to show respect and courtesy to other participants at all ChiPy events.
+We value the participation of each member of the Python community and want all to have an enjoyable and fulfilling experience.
+Accordingly, every participant is expected to show respect and courtesy to other participants at all ChiPy events.

 To make clear what is expected, all participants, speakers, sponsors, organizers, and volunteers at any ChiPy event are required to conform to the